SelecTree: Tree Detail

 Photo Locations: Key West Tropical Forest & Botanical Garden - Key West, FL, University of Hawaii and Hilo, HI

 There are 39 species of Barringtonia, mostly from tropical Africa, the most famous of which is B. asiatica, from tropical Asia.
-It’s a tree with broad, shiny leaves, woody fruits, and white flowers that resemble shaving brushes and bloom at night.
-It’s a tree that thrives around brackish water, near lagoons, and along the coast.
+It’s a tree with broad, shiny leaves, square woody fruits, and white flowers that bloom at night and resemble shaving brushes.
+Barringtonia thrives around brackish water, near lagoons, and along the coast, and is occasionally planted in Hawaii.
 In some areas of the Pacific, the seed is crushed, mixed with water and added to tidal pools to stupefy fish for easier catching.
 Barringtonia asiatica has a HPWRA (Hawaii Pacific Weed Risk Assessment) score of -8 (Low Risk), and the Plant Pono link is: https://plantpono.org/pono-plants/barringtonia-asiatica/

 Has fragrant Flower.

 BARRINGTONIA, HOTU, HUTU, SHAVING BRUSH TREE, FISH POISON TREE, PUTAT, SEA POISON TREE

 Erect or Spreading Low or High Canopy.